ITotalJustice/atmosphere-updater/README.md

 **Full Atmosphere Update:**

-* Downloads the latest atmosphere release and installs everything from that release.
+* Downloads the latest Atmosphere release and installs everything from that release.

 **Update Atmosphere, not overwriting .ini files:**

-* Downloads the latest atmosphere release and installs everything from that release ignoring .ini files.
+* Downloads the latest Atmosphere release and installs everything from that release ignoring .ini files.
 * This option will still install any missing .ini files, ensuring that the update will function correctly.

 **Update Hekate:**

-* Installs the latest release of hekate.
+* Installs the latest release of Hekate.
-* Option to install latest Atmosphere as well, when selecting update hekate.
+* Option to install latest Atmosphere as well, when selecting update Hekate.
-* If option to update Hekate + Atmosphere is selected, the new fusee-primary.bin is copied to **bootloader/payloads/fusee-primary.bin**.
+* If option to update Hekate + Atmosphere is selected, the new fusee-primary.bin is copied to **/bootloader/payloads/fusee-primary.bin**.
-* Replaces **/atmosphere/reboot_payload.bin** with the new hekate payload.
+* Replaces **/atmosphere/reboot_payload.bin** with the new Hekate payload.
-* Copies new Hekate payload to **bootloader/update.bin**.
+* Copies new Hekate payload to **/bootloader/update.bin**.

 **Update App:**